 Kauai has been doing food trucks long before they were trendy.
 They were called lunch wagons and were primarily for workers.

-Up in Hanalei, there’s a whole area dedicated with food trucks (Hanalei Taro & Juice Company and Holey Grail Donuts are top picks!)
+Up in Hanalei town, there’s a whole area dedicated to food trucks (Hanalei Taro & Juice Company and Holey Grail Donuts are top picks!)

-In Kapaa, there’s a couple of food truck spots (definitely stop at Wailua Shave Ice and Al Pastor Tacos.)
+In Kapaa, there are a couple of food truck spots (definitely stop at Wailua Shave Ice and Al Pastor Tacos.)

-And in down in Lawai, don’t miss Kickshaw’s and The Fresh Shave.
+And down in Lawai, don’t miss Kickshaw’s and The Fresh Shave.

 My absolute favorite shave ice on Kauai is The Wishing Well up in Hanalei.

-They also sell a bunch of trendy clothing, stickers, and swag which makes it an awesome shave ice stop for families with teens and tweens.
+They also sell a bunch of trendy clothing, stickers, and swag, making it an awesome shave ice stop for families with teens and tweens.

-Another awesome place for shave ice on Kauai is Wailua Shave Ice in Kapaa.
+Another awesome place to shave ice on Kauai is Wailua Shave Ice in Kapaa.

 They also offer kids sizes, which is perfect for families who don’t want to share a large one.
 They offer fresh fruit and haupia (coconut) foam, which is fantastic!

-Something fun is that you can get a souvenir coconut bowl and wooden spoon and straw for your shave ice!
+Something fun is that you can get a souvenir coconut bowl, a wooden spoon, and straw for your shave ice!

 It’s located in a strip mall with limited seating, but it’s totally worth it!